mangeshkokse/Ansible/README.md

 ```
  **In this example:**
 - Ansible installs Nginx, ensures it's running, and copies a file to the web server directory.
-- It uses the apt module for package installation and the service module to manage Nginx.
+- It uses the `apt` module for package installation and the `service` module to manage Nginx.

+**Advantages of Ansible:**
+- **Agentless:** No need to install any agent on the managed nodes.
+- **Simple YAML Syntax:** Playbooks are easy to read and write.
+- **Idempotent:** Ensures that repeated execution only makes necessary changes.
+- **Extensible:** Supports custom modules and plugins.
+- **Large Module Library:** Pre-built modules for a wide range of tasks, such as managing cloud services, databases, and networks.

+**Summary:**
+Ansible works by connecting to managed nodes via SSH or WinRM, executing playbooks containing tasks defined in YAML, and applying changes using modules.
+Its simple, agentless architecture and powerful automation capabilities make it highly effective for managing infrastructure at scale.